- Nanoelectronics, Devices and Heterogeneous Integration

 The field of photonics deals with the generation, detection, and manipulation of light – specifically how light can be harnessed to provide useful functions.
 For example, nearly all of the information on the internet is transported over long distances by encoding it onto signals of infrared light carried on optical fibers that encircle the globe.
 As another example, many unknown materials can be identified by studying how light interacts with them (i.e. by scattering, absorbing, phase shifting, or polarizing some incident photons).
 The name “photonics” emphasizes the importance of quantum mechanical properties light and the matter that it interacts with.
 Many topics in photonics research involve development and/or use of lasers.
 Our photonics research program at UCLA encompasses fundamental topics such as how light interacts both with matter on the nanoscale and in plasmas, as well as new ways to generate, detect, and control light in underdeveloped spectral regions.
 Applications under investigation include the diverse topics of solar energy generation from photovoltaic cells, lensless microscopy for cell-phone based telemedicine, high energy laser wakefield particle accelerators, ultra-high frame rate imaging based on ultrafast lasers, silicon photonics, biomedical imaging, and use of stabilized lasers for ultra-high precision measurements – to name just a few.

-Plasma Electronics at UCLA’s Department of Electrical Engineering covers a wide spectrum of activities that include electro-dynamics of charged particles in external fields, non-linear optics of plasmas, high energy-density plasmas, laser-plasma interactions, basic plasma behavior, computer simulations of laboratory and space plasmas and fusion plasmas.
+Plasma Electronics at UCLA’s Department of Electrical & Computer Engineering covers a wide spectrum of activities that include electro-dynamics of charged particles in external fields, non-linear optics of plasmas, high energy-density plasmas, laser-plasma interactions, basic plasma behavior, computer simulations of laboratory and space plasmas and fusion plasmas.
 The applications being studied are plasma based charged particle accelerators, free electron lasers, other plasma based radiation sources, laser-fusion, astrophysical plasmas, plasma propulsion, gas lasers and plasmas for lighting.
 There are opportunities to do experimental, theoretical and computer simulations research in all these areas.
 Close collaborations exist with national laboratories at Livermore and SLAC and the group has in-house state-of-the art laboratories including the Neptune Laboratory that houses the world’s most powerful CO2 laser.
 The group also has the Dawson II computational cluster for research on inertial confinement fusion, plasma accelerators and astrophysical plasmas.
 The group enjoys a high reputation and regularly publishes in the highest impact journals.